-Administrative sanctions
+Administrative measures and sanctions

-- 1. Without prejudice to the right of Member States to provide for and impose criminal sanctions in conformity with national law, and without prejudice to the supervisory powers of competent authorities in accordance with Article 17, in case of a breach referred to in Article 25, Member States shall in conformity with national law provide for competent authorities to, have the power to impose at least the following administrative sanctions: - (a) an order requiring the person responsible for the breach to cease the conduct and to desist from a repetition of that conduct; - (b) measures which have the effect of putting an end to a continuous breach of this Regulation or eliminating its effect; - (c) a public warning which indicates the person responsible and the nature of the breach;
+- 1. Without prejudice to the right of Member States to provide for and impose criminal sanctions in conformity with national law and Directive [new MAD], and without prejudice to the supervisory powers of competent authorities in accordance with Article 17, in case of a breach referred to in Article 25, Member States shall in conformity with national law provide for competent authorities to, have the power to impose at least the following administrative sanctions: - (a) an order requiring the person responsible for the breach to cease the conduct and to desist from a repetition of that conduct; - Deleted. (b) - (c) a public warning which indicates the person responsible and the nature of the breach;

-- (d) correction of false or misleading disclosed information including by requiring any issuer or other person who has published or disseminated false or misleading information to publish a corrective statement; - (e) temporary prohibition of an activity; - (f) withdrawal or suspension of the authorisation of an investment firm as defined in Article 4 (1) of Directive [new MiFID]; - (g) a ban or temporary ban against any member of an investment firm's management body or any other natural person, who is held responsible, to exercise management functions in investment firms; - (h) suspend trading of the financial instruments concerned; - (i) request the freezing and/or sequestration of assets; - (i) administrative pecuniary sanctions of; - up to twice the amount of the profits gained or losses avoided because of the breach where those can be determined; or - in respect of a natural person, up to [EUR 5 000 000] or in the Member States where the Euro is not the official currency, the corresponding value in the national currency on the date of entry to force of this Regulation; or
+- (d) correction of false or misleading disclosed information including by requiring any issuer or other person who has published or disseminated false or misleading information to publish a corrective statement; - (e) Deleted. - (f) withdrawal or suspension of the authorisation of an investment firm as defined in Article 4 (1) of Directive [new MiFID]; - (g) a ban or temporary ban against any member of an investment firm's management body or any other natural person, who is held responsible, to exercise management functions in the investment firm; - (h) Deleted. - (i) request the freezing and/or sequestration of assets; - (j) maximum administrative pecuniary sanctions of; - up to twice the amount of the profits gained or losses avoided because of the breach where those can be determined; or - 1) in respect of a natural person, - (i) for breaches of articles 9 and 10, at least up to [EUR 5,000,000] or in the Member States where the Euro is not the official currency, the corresponding value in the national currency on the date of entry to force of this Regulation; or - (ii) for breaches of articles not covered by articles 9 and 10, at least up to [EUR 1,000,000] or in the Member States where the Euro is not the official currency, the corresponding value in the national currency on the date of entry to force of this Regulation;

-- in respect of a legal person, up to EUR[50,000,000] or up to 10 % of its total annual turnover according to the last available accounts approved by the management body; where the legal person is a parent undertaking or a subsidiary of a parent undertaking which has to prepare consolidated financial accounts according to [as defined in Directive 83/349/EEC], the relevant total annual turnover shall be the total annual turnover or the corresponding type of income according to the relevant accounting directives [Directive 86/635/EC for banks, Directive 91/674/EC for insurance companies] according to the last available consolidated accounts approved by the management body of the ultimate parent undertaking in the preceding business year whichever is higher.
+- 2) in respect of a legal person, - for breaches of articles 9 and 10, at least up to EUR[50,000,000] or up to 10 % of its total annual turnover according to the last available accounts approved by the management body; where the legal person is a parent undertaking or a subsidiary of a parent undertaking which has to prepare consolidated financial accounts according to [as defined in Directive 83/349/EEC], the relevant total annual turnover shall be the total annual turnover or the corresponding type of income according to the relevant accounting directives [Directive 86/635/EC for banks, Directive 91/674/EC for insurance companies] according to the last available consolidated accounts approved by the management body of the ultimate parent undertaking; or - (ii) for breaches not covered by articles 9 and 10, at least up to EUR[2,500,000] or up to 2 % of its total annual turnover according to the last available accounts approved by the management body; where the legal person is a parent undertaking or a subsidiary of a parent undertaking which has to prepare consolidated financial accounts according to [as defined in Directive 83/349/EEC], the relevant total annual turnover shall be the total annual turnover or the corresponding type of income according to the relevant accounting directives [Directive 86/635/EC for banks, Directive 91/674/EC for insurance companies according to the last available consolidated accounts approved by the management body of the ultimate parent undertaking;

+whichever is higher.